How To Set Up a Google Ad Grants Account

 Make significant use of Ad Extensions.
 Google Ad Extensions appear as part of the ad but provide extra information or capabilities to the individual searching the web.
 They can help increase the chance that an ad will get clicked on.
 Ad extensions that you should think about using if appropriate are:

-- Call extensions which list the organization phone number in the ad so that people can easily call it. these can be especially useful for those searching on a phone.
+- Call extensions that list the organization’s phone number in the ad so that people can easily call it. these can be especially useful for those searching on a phone.

 - Location extensions which can show the organization’s address and can be valuable for organizations serving a specific geographic area.